What is Vision Therapy?

-Vision therapy (visual training) is aimed at remedying and enhancing an individual’s visual abilities.
+Vision therapy (also known as visual training and eye therapy) is a program aimed at remedying and enhancing an individual’s visual abilities.
+It is suitable for both children and adults and conducted by a Behavioural or Developmental Optometrist such as David.
 Its function is to:

 - Enhance the efficiency and comfort of visual function

 - immature perceptual development

 - inadequate eye-hand coordination

 What are the symptoms of poor vision?

 - Poor or erratic performance

 David tailors each program to suit the specific needs of each patient, both in terms of their visual profile and their goals.

 Diagnostic testing, training procedures and the use of lenses and prisms may be integral components of the successful treatment of a vision problem.